Posted - November 5, 2015

 Now for the S.H.I.E.L.D.
 Avengers.
 Let's take a look at these guys.

 Okay, the S.H.I.E.L.D.
 Avengers have the sexy women.
-Maybe brainpower and brute strength isn't everything after all.
+Maybe brainpower and brute strength aren't everything after all.

 It's interesting that the Illuminati team is organized around one spearhead - the Hulk.
 The S.H.I.E.L.D. team is built on a foundation made of War Machines.